Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 11 daily trips across all routes, translating to roughly six weekly trips per individual stop.
+Service frequency averages eleven trips per day across all routes, equating to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport